simoncblyth/opticks/notes/issues/stepping_process_review.rst

-Whilst attemping to align the random number consumption of Opticks and Geant4 optical only simulation I found that the Geant4 equivalent ResetNumberOfInteractionLengthLeft to the below u_absorption and u_scattering throws was only being called for the first step of "TO BT BT SA".
+Whilst attemping to align the random number consumption of Opticks and Geant4 optical only simulation I found that the Geant4 equivalent ResetNumberOfInteractionLengthLeft to the below propagate_to_boundary u_absorption and u_scattering throws was only being called for the first step of "TO BT BT SA".

 The reason is that the PostStepDoItProc which invokes the base G4VDiscreteProcess::PostStepDoItProc only happens for the winning process.